 Minimally Invasive Lumbar Discectomy for Sciatica

 Sciatica occurs when a bulging disc in the lower back pinches and inflames a nerve that travels from the spine to the leg.
 The resulting pain in the leg can be severe and is often accompanied by numbness, tingling, and weakness of the leg.
 Daily activities and sleep are frequently disrupted by the pain.
-Our board-certified orthopedic specialists offer minimally invasive lumbar discectomy as an effective treatment for sciatica.
+Our fellowship-trained orthopedic specialists offer minimally invasive lumbar discectomy as an effective treatment for sciatica.

 Why would you need surgery to fix sciatica?

 In the majority of cases, sciatica gets better on its own within a few weeks to months.
 In some patients, the pain does not go away completely or is so severe that they can’t wait for it to improve.
 In these patients, surgery to remove the herniated disc fragment can be very helpful.

 This surgery is done under a general anaesthetic, meaning the patient is unconscious during surgery.
 The diseased disc is accessed through a small (about 1 inch) incision and then removed with specially designed instruments, including a small camera and microscope to help identify and protect the nerve root.
 The incision is closed with dissolving sutures, and patients are able to go home the same day.
 Patients will need a responsible adult to drive them home.

 Many people develop spinal stenosis later in life as a result of degenerative arthritis of the spine.
 This condition can cause a gradual narrowing of the spinal canal, called claudication, that goes unnoticed until the nerves are sufficiently pinched.
 The fellowship-trained spine surgeons at Surgical Solutions perform spinal decompression to treat claudication caused by spinal stenosis.